aplteam/Tatin/docs/PackageConfiguration.md

 If this is empty then the package has no assets.
 Instead it can point to a folder hosting assets.

 The folder must be relative to the package since the folder is part of the package.
 For that reason, a folder may not contain a "`:`", and not start with "`/`".
-If one does anyway an error is thrown.
+If it does anyway an error is thrown.

 There is one exception: when an absolute path is specified but it's partly identical to what will become `HOME` (the folder where the package lives) then Tatin removes that part silently, making it effectively relative.